Mark E. McKinnon

 - In re Air Crash Disaster off Point Mugu, California: Mark worked on all aspects of the litigation arising from the crash of Alaska Airlines Flight 261, including proceedings before the National Transportation Safety Board and the Federal Aviation Administration.
 The occurrence of the accident in waters outside state territorial limits, and also outside the scope of the Death on the High Seas Act required application of maritime law to complex aviation accident issues.

 - Crane Co v.
 Kitzinger: Appeal to the Mississippi Supreme Court of a liability and seven figure punitive damage award for an accident involving a maritime elevator on an offshore oil platform.
 The Court reversed and remanded for a new trial on all issues.

-- 9/11 Litigation: Mr. McKinnon worked on numerous aspects of the litigation arising from the tragic events of September 11, 2001, including representation of several airports involved in the litigation and coverage issues involving several security firms.
+- 9/11 Litigation: Mark worked on numerous aspects of the litigation arising from the tragic events of September 11, 2001, including representation of several airports involved in the litigation and coverage issues involving several security firms.